-Chinese people love turning their help to the Internet and being enthusiastic for answering these questions.
+Chinese people love turning their help to the Internet and being enthusiastic about answering these questions.
 Q&A can let your business be more familiar with what common people want and desire and make your own adjustment.
 There are several popular Q&A platforms, such as Zhihu, Baidu Zhidao.
-Forums are also the best place to share opinions and ideas with others from all of places, even for medical field, such as Baidu Tieba.
+Forums are also the best place to share opinions and ideas with others from all the places, even for the medical field, such as Baidu Tieba.

 Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
 Do not hesitate to contact us if you want to discuss any projects in China.